Six great things to do in Toledo, Ohio

 A Meal at Tony Packo's

 Toledo Mud Hens - Take in a game in downtown Toledo's ballpark with the Mud Hens.
 We've found the AAA-team play fast-paced and affordably priced to the extent that it really doesn't cost any more to drive down to Toledo for a game and stay overnight than to go to Detroit's major league ballpark and pay major-league prices for tickets, parking and concessions.
 Toledo's cute mascots are also a real hit with the kids!
 It's winter?
 No problem!
 Toledo also has a minor-league hockey team called the Walleye and I've had several hockey fans report back that the new Toledo arena is a great place to watch a game.
+A lot of fans play nearby after they watch the Walleye.

 Toledo Mud Hens ballpark